Ramil Mustafaev

-Ramil Mustafaev (Рамиль Мустафаев; born 20 December 2003) is a Russian professional footballer who plays for Polish club Cracovia II.
+Ramil Mustafaev (Рамиль Мустафаев; born 20 December 2003) is a Russian professional footballer who plays as a right-back or winger for II liga club Chojniczanka Chojnice.

 Early life

 Born in Makhachkala, Russia, Mustafaev moved to Poland at the age of six.

 Career

 Mustafaev started his career with Polish side Stal Rzeszów.
 In July 2023, shortly after being promoted to Legia Warsaw's senior team and being registered to play in Ekstraklasa, Mustafaev suffered an ACL tear.

 On 21 February 2025, he moved to the reserve side of fellow Ekstraklasa club Cracovia on a half-year deal.

+On 10 July 2026, Mustafaev signed for II liga side Chojniczanka Chojnice on a year-long contract, with a one-year extension option.

 Style of play

 Mustafaev mainly operates on the right wing and is known for his versatility.

 Personal life

 He is the brother of Russian mixed martial arts fighter Azamat Mustafaev.
 As of 2023, he was in the process of obtaining a Polish passport.